Altered States: Change of director

 Filming was to begin in November 1978.
 However, during rehearsals Penn resigned after a dispute with Chayefsky.
 Penn later recalled that the only way he could leave the project and get paid for his work was to be fired.
 But he and Chayefsky remained friends thereafter.

 The eventual director was Ken Russell, who had struggled to find feature film work since the box office failure of Valentino (1977).
 Russell later recalled that "they wanted a director who has a very visual imagination, and they knew I had that."

 Russell later said his agent told him directors who had turned down the project included Steven Spielberg, Stanley Kubrick, Sydney Pollack, Robert Wise, and Orson Welles.
 He says his agent told him he was the twenty-seventh choice.
 Filming was then set to begin in March 1979 for Columbia with Howard Gottfried as producer.
 The film would eventually be done for Warner Bros, in part because the cost rose from an original budgeted $9 million to $12.5 million.
 It would eventually come in at just under $15 million, with $4 million of that going on special effects.

 Russell later replaced special effects expert John Dykstra with Bran Ferren, who is credited for Special Visual Effects in the front titles, and created the VFX actually used in the film.
-Dick Smith worked on the groundbreaking special makeup effects, which made extensive use of his pioneering air bladder effects.
+Dick Smith worked on the groundbreaking special makeup effects, which made extensive use of his pioneering air bladder technique.

-It was the first time Russell made a film in Hollywood.
+It was the first time Russell had made a film in Hollywood.
 He later said, "I thought I would hate Hollywood, but I rather liked it.
 Everyone there is supposed to be terribly materialistic, but Altered States was the first movie I ever worked on where nobody—not Warner Bros., not Dan Melnick, the executive producer, or Howard Gottfried, the producer—ever mentioned money."